 Lacroix’s dresses have been characterized by extravagance and lavishness.
 He is known for his 18th century-inspired pouf dress and other Fin de siècle robes.
 He founded his luxury lifestyle couture house in 1987and studied at the Sorbonne and the Ecole du Louvre.
 For his creations, Christian Lacroix lets himself be inspired by the traditions of Provence where he grew up, his passion for the England of Oscar Wilde, the Beatles, Barcelona, and Venice.

-Louis Vuitton started to work was trunk-maker and packer.
+Louis Vuitton started to work as a trunk-maker and packer.
 At first, he developed revolutionary trunks, made from the canvas in the iconic monogram.
 Son Georges introduced the first Louis Vuitton bag with an exclusive design, the Keepall.
 From one thing came another and soon enough a smaller version of the Keepall was released, the iconic Speedy.

 Olivier Rousteing is a young French fashion designer.
 At age 24 as a relatively unknown designer, Rousteing took over as creative director of Balmain.
 Since his induction in 2011, the label has skyrocketed to stardom due to its association with the Kardashian clan.